-Agaricomycetes - Pezizomycetes - Lecanoromycetes - Leotiomycetes - Arthoniomycetes
+Agaricomycetes - Pezizomycetes - Leotiomycetes - Sordariomycetes - Lecanoromycetes - Eurotiomycetes - Arthoniomycetes

 Fungi have cell walls and mainly live as saprobes, parasites, or in other symbiotic relationships.
 Flagella are usually absent except in spores of some simple types, which grow into enlarged cells with rhizoids.
 Most others form masses of filaments called hyphae that penetrate and absorb nutrients from the medium, though there are also some like yeasts that have reverted back to single cells.